z3i/gutenberg/README.md

 end
 ```

-In fact, it is equivalent to this:
+In fact, it is equivalent to:

 ```ruby
 Gutenberg.new do